Million Dollar Baby: Critical response

-Wesley J. Smith in The Weekly Standard also criticized the film for its ending and for missed opportunities; Smith said, "The movie could have ended with Maggie triumphing once again, perhaps having obtained an education and becoming a teacher; or, opening a business managing boxers; or perhaps, receiving a standing ovation as an inspirational speaker."
+Wesley J. Smith in The Weekly Standard also criticized the film for its ending and for missed opportunities; Smith wrote "The movie could have ended with Maggie triumphing once again, perhaps having obtained an education and becoming a teacher; or, opening a business managing boxers; or perhaps, receiving a standing ovation as an inspirational speaker."

 Eastwood responded to the criticism by saying the film was about the American dream.
 In an interview with the Los Angeles Times, Eastwood distanced himself from the actions of characters in his films, noting, "I've gone around in movies blowing people away with a .44 Magnum.
 But that doesn't mean I think that's a proper thing to do".
 Roger Ebert stated that "a movie is not good or bad because of its content, but because of how it handles its content.
 Million Dollar Baby is classical in the clean, clear, strong lines of its story and characters, and had an enormous emotional impact".

 The Gaelic nickname for Swank's character comes from the original phrase a chuisle mo chroí, meaning "O pulse of my heart"; one critic noted that the use of Gaelic in the film led to some interest in the language and the phrase.

 Top ten lists

-Million Dollar Baby was listed on many critics' top ten lists for films released in 2004.
+Million Dollar Baby was listed on many critics' top 10 lists for films released in 2004.